 Employment & Career Severe difficulty securing roles in banking, government, or non-profits; loss of 'bondability' for any position handling money.
 Vulnerable Sector Checks and mandatory professional licensing disclosures.

 Housing & Rentals Frequent denial of rental applications as property managers view financial dishonesty as a high risk for future rent defaults.
-Alberta Residential Tenancy background screening.
+Standard private landlord screening practice; Alberta law does not restrict landlords from considering criminal records in tenancy decisions.

 International Travel Potential permanent ban from the United States; entry often requires an expensive, temporary I-192 Waiver.
 Classified as a 'Crime Involving Moral Turpitude' (CIMT) by U.S. Customs.